What is the Cryosphere?

 The Antarctic Peninsula, a swirly tail of mountains that stretches out from the continent, is one of the fastest warming areas on Earth.
 Antarctica is covered by an ice sheet roughly the size of the United States and Mexico combined.
 The ice sheet is responding to climate change in a variety of ways.

-Antarctica contains more than half of the world's fresh water in its sprawling, ice sheet.
+Antarctica contains more than half of the world's fresh water in its ice sheet.
 If the WAIS portion crumbled into the ocean, it would raise sea levels by 3.5 meters (12 feet) and affect ocean currents as it flushed fresh water into the briny ocean.
-It should also be pointed out that when sea levels rise, they do not rise uniformly: winds and Earth’s gravity distribute water unevenly.
+When sea levels rise, they do not rise uniformly: winds and Earth’s gravity distribute water unevenly.
 Some coastal areas will be inundated by higher-than-average sea level increases, while others less so.